🏡

 • Giorgio Dalla Cia (1978 to 2004): Italian from Friuli, joined for one season and stayed 26 years; co-created Rubicon with Nico Myburgh and established the estate's international reputation

-• Wim Truter (2020 to present): former KWV head winemaker; BSc from Stellenbosch University plus international MSc; introduced concrete fermenters and a new vineyard replanting programme
+• Wim Truter (2020 to present): former KWV head winemaker; BSc from Stellenbosch University plus international MSc; introduced concrete fermenters and a vineyard replanting programme

 WINE WITH SETH APP